tytydraco/yessleep/out/I_was_held_hostage_over_Christmas_I_will_never_recover.md

 Discomfort curdled in my stomach as I realized that all five of us had probably resided nearby.
 Dirty Santa wanted us to suffer close to home.

+And so we faced a split path.
+The cloudless sky was the brightest I’d seen it after a week of slate-gray clouds.
+It was exactly the sort of thing I’d taken for granted when it was easier to look down and get pissed at an untied shoe or a flat tire, because we focus on the transient at the expense of any bigger picture.
+Three people would never again experience a bright blue sky, while I had decades of them before me, even if it would never look quite the same.
+In the end, it was the mundane things I feared losing most when I made the decision to take a man’s life in the hopes of sparing my own.

 “This moment,” I responded in a trembling voice, “is everything.
 After that experience, we’ll never see life the same way again.
-We’ll take this with us for the rest of our lives.”
+We’ll take this with us for as long as we live.”
 I ran a hand through my hair with shaking fingers.

 She looked at me without blinking.
 Concrete silence stiffened between us.